MrFox42/libquestxp/README.md

 **Important:** This is not a standalone addon!
 If you're **not** a developer, this addon is probably no use to you.

-**Important:**: This lib returns the base XP values without any buffs (like the 50% Joyous Journeys), you can set the multiplier by calling ```LibQuestXP:SetBonusMultiplier(1.5)``` for example.
-If you have any issues, feel free to contact me.

 ## Usage

 LibQuestXP uses [LibStub](https://www.wowace.com/projects/libstub "LibStub") like many other libraries.
 If you want to embed it in your addon, ```LibQuestXP-Classic.xml``` or ```LibQuestXP-WOTLKC.xml```, which should load all necessary files.